junxit/us-congress-bills-112/bill.md

   - **(1)** to establish and implement, in accordance with this Act and acting through the Director of the Bureau of Land Management in consultation with the Director of the United States Fish and Wildlife Service, a competitive oil and gas leasing program that will result in the exploration, development, and production of the oil and gas resources of the Coastal Plain; and
   - **(2)** to administer the provisions of this Act through regulations, lease terms, conditions, restrictions, prohibitions, stipulations, and other provisions that ensure the oil and gas exploration, development, and production activities on the Coastal Plain will result in no significant adverse effect on fish and wildlife, their habitat, subsistence resources, and the environment, including, in furtherance of this goal, by requiring the application of the best commercially available technology for oil and gas exploration, development, and production to all exploration, development, and production operations under this Act in a manner that ensures the receipt of fair market value by the public for the mineral resources to be leased.
 - **(b)** *Repeal of existing restriction*
-  - **(1)** *Repeal* Section 1003 of the Alaska National Interest Lands Conservation Act of 1980 (16 U.S.C.
+  - **(1)** *Repeal* Section 1003 of the Alaska National Interest Lands Conservation Act (16 U.S.C.
 3143) is repealed.
   - **(2)** *Conforming amendment* The table of contents in section 1 of such Act is amended by striking the item relating to section 1003.
 - **(c)** *Compliance with requirements under certain other laws*
   - **(1)** *Compatibility* For purposes of the National Wildlife Refuge System Administration Act of 1966 (16 U.S.C.
 668dd et seq.), the oil and gas leasing program and activities authorized by this section in the Coastal Plain are deemed to be compatible with the purposes for which the Arctic National Wildlife Refuge was established, and no further findings or decisions are required to implement this determination.
-  - **(2)** *Adequacy of the Department of the Interior’s legislative environmental impact statement* The “Final Legislative Environmental Impact Statement” (April 1987) on the Coastal Plain prepared pursuant to section 1002 of the Alaska National Interest Lands Conservation Act of 1980 (16 U.S.C.
+  - **(2)** *Adequacy of the Department of the Interior’s legislative environmental impact statement* The “Final Legislative Environmental Impact Statement” (April 1987) on the Coastal Plain prepared pursuant to section 1002 of the Alaska National Interest Lands Conservation Act (16 U.S.C.
 3142) and section 102(2)(C) of the National Environmental Policy Act of 1969 (42 U.S.C.
 4332(2)(C)) is deemed to satisfy the requirements under the National Environmental Policy Act of 1969 that apply with respect to prelease activities under this Act, including actions authorized to be taken by the Secretary to develop and promulgate the regulations for the establishment of a leasing program authorized by this Act before the conduct of the first lease sale.
   - **(3)** *Compliance with NEPA for other actions* Before conducting the first lease sale under this Act, the Secretary shall prepare an environmental impact statement under the National Environmental Policy Act of 1969 with respect to the actions authorized by this Act that are not referred to in paragraph (2).
 Notwithstanding any other law, the Secretary is not required to identify nonleasing alternative courses of action or to analyze the environmental effects of such courses of action.
 The Secretary shall only identify a preferred action for such leasing and a single leasing alternative, and analyze the environmental effects and potential mitigation measures for those two alternatives.
 The identification of the preferred action and related analysis for the first lease sale under this Act shall be completed within 18 months after the date of enactment of this Act.
 The Secretary shall only consider public comments that specifically address the Secretary’s preferred action and that are filed within 20 days after publication of an environmental analysis.
 Notwithstanding any other law, compliance with this paragraph is deemed to satisfy all requirements for the analysis and consideration of the environmental effects of proposed leasing under this Act.
 - **(d)** *Relationship to State and local authority* Nothing in this Act shall be considered to expand or limit State and local regulatory authority.
 - **(e)** *Special areas*